6 Signs You Need to Replace Your Pool Liner

 2. The liner is leaking.

 If you start to notice large decreases in your water level or abnormal algae buildup, you may have a leak.
-Leaks can occur due to ripped or torn areas of your liner, but that isn’t always the case and sometimes they can be a little harder to detect.
-If you can find the source of the leak you may be able to get away with using a patch and repair kit to fix it, but generally, you’ll need to replace your liner sooner rather than later.
+Leaks can occur due to ripped or torn areas of your liner, but that isn’t always the case and sometimes they can be hard to detect.
+If you can find the source of the leak, you may be able to get away with using a patch and repair kit to fix it, but generally, you’ll need to replace your liner sooner rather than later.
 You can learn more about leak detection here.

 3. There are wrinkles in your liner.

 Occasionally, due to improper installation or general wear and stretching, you may notice some wrinkles in your pool liner.
 Common areas for wrinkles are around returns and skimmers.
 Once they’re there, they can be nearly impossible to undo.
 Wrinkled areas can be a prime spot for damage to your liner and impact the structural integrity of your liner.
 On top of that, most homeowners don’t find wrinkles to be very aesthetically pleasing.